 - In some cases, punitive damages

 Motorcycles are small and easy to maneuver.
-This is commonly seen as one of their greatest benefits, but it does also present some risks for riders.
-Standard vehicles all have enclosed spaces and safety features to protect occupants.
+This is commonly seen as one of their greatest benefits, but it also presents some risks for riders.
+Standard vehicles have enclosed spaces and safety features to protect occupants.
 Motorcycles are smaller and easier to move around on the road, but don’t afford much protection.

-You may not know it, but Florida is amongst the most lethal states for motorcycle riders.
-There are a handful of reasons why, but, before we address them, we want to emphasize: nothing excuses other drivers’ dangerous or reckless behavior that puts motorcyclists at risk on the road.
+You may not know it, but Florida is amongst the most dangerous states for motorcycle riders.
+There are a handful of reasons why, but before we address them, we want to emphasize that nothing excuses other drivers’ dangerous or reckless behavior that puts motorcyclists at risk on the road.

-Here are some of the other factors that make Florida’s roadways particularly dangerous for motorcycles:
+Here are some of the factors that make Florida’s roadways particularly dangerous for motorcycles:

 - Florida does not have strict helmet laws, and helmets save lives.

-- Florida is very large and has warm weather, making it the ideal place for motorcyclists.
+- Florida is very large and has warm weather, making it the ideal place for motorcyclists year-round.
 There are a lot of motorcycles on the road, which means more crashes.

 - Distracted driving is on the rise.
 People drive while on cell phones, while they eat, and while they’re otherwise distracted in their vehicles.
 This puts motorcycle riders at risk.